SlithyMatt/xci-tictactoe/README.md

-# xci_tictactoe
+# XCI Tic Tac Toe

-XCI implementation of Tic-Tac-Toe
+This is a player vs. computer version of Tic Tac Toe using the [XCI Game Engine](https://github.com/SlithyMatt/x16-xci).